-Management Fee The Manager receives a management fee from the Company equal to 1.5 annum of the principal amount of the mortgage portfolio as determined of last day of each month.
-Management fees are calculated and payable mon the first day of each month.
+Management Fee The Manager receives a management fee from the Company equal to 1.5% per annum of the principal amount of the mortgage portfolio as determined on the last day of each month.
+Management fees are calculated and payable monthly on the first day of each month.
 See "3.
-Management of the Company Management Fees and other Expenses of the Company".
-Expenses The Manager bears the cost of administration of the mortgages Company's mortgage portfolio, and certain administration and marketing In addition to the management fee paid to the Manager, the Company also the Manager's reasonable out of pocket expenses in connection wi services.
+Management of the Company - 3.8 Management Fees and other Expenses of the Company".
+Expenses The Manager bears the cost of administration of the mortgages in the Company's mortgage portfolio, and certain administration and marketing costs.
+In addition to the management fee paid to the Manager, the Company also pays the Manager's reasonable out of pocket expenses in connection with the services.
 See "3.
-Management of the Company - 3.8 Management Fee other Expenses of the Company".
-Certain Canadian Federal Income Tax Consequences Provided the Company maintains its status as a "mortgage investment corporation" for the purposes of the Income Tax Act (Canada), dividends received by shareholders (other than capital gains dividends) on Preferred Shares will generally be treated as interest income to such shareholders for the purposes of the Income Tax Act (Canada) and Preferred Shares will generally be "qualified investments" to a trust governed by a registered retirement savings plan, deferred profit sharing plan, registered disability savings plan, registered education savings plan, registered retirement income fund, or tax-free savings account, provided the Company does not hold as part of its property at any time during a calendar year in which the particular time occurs any indebtedness (whether by way of a mortgage or otherwise) of a person who is an annuitant, beneficiary, employer or subscriber under, or a holder of, the trust or of any other person who does not deal at arm's length with that person.
+Management of the Company - 3.8 Management Fees and other Expenses of the Company".
+Certain Canadian Federal Income Tax Consequences Provided the Company maintains its status as a "mortgage investment corporation" for the purposes of the Income Tax Act (Canada), dividends received by shareholders (other than capital gains dividends) on Preferred Shares will generally be treated as interest income to such shareholders for the purposes of the Income Tax Act (Canada) and Preferred Shares will generally be "qualified investments" to a trust governed by a registered retirement savings plan, deferred profit sharing plan, registered disability savings plan, registered education savings plan, registered retirement income fund, tax-free savings account, or first home savings account provided the Company does not hold as part of its property at any time during a calendar year in which the particular time occurs any indebtedness (whether by way of a mortgage or otherwise) of a person who is an annuitant, beneficiary, employer or subscriber under, or a holder of, the trust or of any other person who does not deal at arm's length with that person.
 See "6.
 Certain Canadian Federal Income Tax Considerations".
-Risk Factors The purchase of Preferred Shares involves a number of signification of the risks associated with the purchase of Preferred States described in this Offering Memorandum under the heading "8.
-Risk Factors" How to Subscribe A person wishing to subscribe for Preferred Shares must deliver the documents referred to in "5.
+Risk Factors The purchase of Preferred Shares involves a number of significant risks.
+Certain of the risks associated with the purchase of Preferred Shares are described in this Offering Memorandum under the heading "8.
+Risk Factors".
+How to Subscribe A person wishing to subscribe for Preferred Shares must deliver the documents referred to in "5.
 Securities Offered - 5.2 Subscription Procedure".